Chomenor/ioef-cmod/docs/server.md

 # Server Readme

-This guide assumes some familiarity with Elite Force / Quake 3 server configuration.
+There are currently two approaches to running servers with cMod.

+- New server template: Has more advanced features and better setup instructions, but is still being developed and currently only supports the original game modes and UAM (Gladiator).
+I recommend trying this first if you don't need to use other mods.
+Available at [https://github.com/Chomenor/cmod-server-template](https://github.com/Chomenor/cmod-server-template).
+- Traditional server config: More limited functionality, but generally supports the same mods and configs as the original game.

+The remainder of this document covers the traditional method of running servers using this engine.
 It covers features and configuration aspects that may be specific to cMod, but is not a comprehensive guide to running servers.

 ## Directory Layout